Slye3D/esy-language/README.md

  # Blocks
  There are 3 types of blocks, `General Blocks`, `Angular Blocks` and `Redis Blocks`, maybe we support other things like `jQuery` in the future.

-    This project is not complete yet, we're working on the following abbilities.
+    This project is not complete yet, we're working on the following abilities.
  ## General Blocks
  - [x] Timeout
  - [x] Interval